matplotlib/governance/README.md

 The purpose of this repository is to formalize the governance process of the Matplotlib project.
 This document clarifies how decisions are made and how the various elements of our community interact, including the relationship between open source collaborative development and work that may be funded by for-profit or non-profit entities.

-**These documents are currently under development and not ratified or in force.
-They are based on the Jupyter project governance documents at http://github.com/jupyter/governance **

 ## Table of Contents

 * [Main Governance Document](governance.md)